2023 Feb 27 - March 12

 2018 June 12 - welcome Jarvis, our first little AI robot

-we had a lot of fun assembling this little robot, programming it as our home assistant and teaching him to move its 6 servomotors to express emotions and moods, such as happiness, embarrassment, curiosity, sadness, fear, surprise... we taught him to telling jokes and calculating times tables through a dedicated android app, but when we linked him to AI google libraries he overwhelmed us with his knowledge!
+we had a lot of fun assembling this little robot, programming it as our home assistant and teaching him how to move his 6 servomotors to express emotions and moods, such as happiness, embarrassment, curiosity, sadness, fear, surprise...
 He's great at interacting with humans.
-Elisabetta took him to school and used his Wikipedia knowledge and his sympathy to engage the children in fun and interactive lessons, calling them by name, questioning them on various subjects and commenting their answers with jokes.
-The beauty of this activity is that it introduces children to the basics of robotics, sparking a curiosity that could become a real passion for someone tomorrow.
+Elisabetta took him to school and he engaged the students in fun and interactive lessons, calling them by name, questioning them on various subjects and commenting their answers with jokes.
+The beauty of this activity is that it introduces children to the basics of robotics, sparking a curiosity that one day could become a real passion for someone.
 Now it would be nice to equip him with artificial vision so that he can follow the interlocutors with his eyes, understand when they smile, ract when they greet, etc....
 Python stuff for a future project! 😎

 2017 our first FPV drones

-in 2017 we discovered this wonderful hobby, that represented a great opportunity to combine the passion for electronics with the dream of flying, cast the eyes over the edge to explore spectacular landscapes, playing with the kids and introducing them to a new fascinating world, full of opportunities.
-I am now an EASA certified A1/A3 Drone Pilot and we always carry a small FPV drone with us in our backpack, wherever we go
+in 2017 we discovered this wonderful hobby, which allows to combine the passion for electronics with the dream of flying, casting the eyes over the edge to explore spectacular landscapes, playing with the kids and introducing them to a new fascinating world.
+I am now an EASA certified A1/A3 Drone Pilot and we always carry a small FPV drone with us in our backpack, wherever we go 🚀

 Nov 2013 - web-server on a microcontroller

-this was my very first basic web-server integrated on a simple microcontroller.
-Thanks to this first experience, one year later (2014) I set-up a system of wireless servers to control the air-conditioner, the heater and 3 lights through temperature / umidity / light sensors, with the possibility to adjust the parameters and send controls from a Web App or HTTP shortucut icons on the desktop of the phone.
-The air conditioner was controlled with infrared codes, while lights and heater were activated by wireless micro-switches.
+this was my very first elementary web-server integrated on a simple microcontroller.
+Thanks to this first experience, one year later I set-up a system of wireless WIO servers to control the air-conditioner, the heater and 3 lights through temperature / umidity / light sensors, with the possibility to adjust the parameters and send controls from a custom Web App and a few HTTP shortucut icons on the desktop of the phone.
+The air conditioner was controlled with infrared codes hacked from the remote controller, while lights and heater were activated by wireless micro-switches.
 This system has been running 24/7 at home for more than 7 years and has been replaced only with the arrival of a Netatmo thermostat and a new air conditioner with WiFi integration.

 Dec 2012 - Jan 2013 - iMilk600 - exploring prototype